CIgrate: Automating CI Service Migration with Large Language Models: Background and Related Work

 Recent advances in LLMs have influenced software engineering tasks, including code completion~\cite{zheng2025towards,hou2024large,wang2024software}.
 These models, pre-trained on massive amounts of data, are capable of code generation, repair, and even translating source code across programming languages~\cite{yuan2024transagent, yang2024exploring}.
+Code-to-code translation has received growing attention, with recent work exploring error correction methods~\cite{xue2024interpretable} and few-shot learning approaches~\cite{li2024few} to improve translation accuracy.
 Building on these capabilities, LLMs show potential for synthesizing CI configurations and translating them across different formats without relying on explicit rules.
 Though LLMs have been increasingly applied to software development tasks, no prior work has empirically evaluated an end-to-end LLM-based solution for CI configuration migration.
 This leaves an open research gap in assessing the effectiveness and usability of LLM-powered migration solutions compared to rule-based and example-driven approaches in real-world settings.

 This research addresses the gap by introducing and benchmarking {\approach}, an LLM-based migration framework that employs multiple models under different settings (zero-shot, few-shot, and fine-tuned) to automate CI service transitions.
-We evaluate {\approach} under various configurations and compare it against {\prevapproach} using real-world, bidirectional migration tasks between Travis CI and GitHub Actions.
+We evaluate {\approach} under various configurations and compare it against {\prevapproach} using real-world, two-way migration tasks between Travis CI and GitHub Actions.
 The study also includes developer feedback to assess the perceived quality, usability, and trustworthiness of the outputs generated by our framework.